mikepthomas/projects/_posts/printer-filament.md

 ### PrimaValue PLA (Dark Grey)

-This filament was the first type I originally brought, it was used to print the upgrade parts for [my printer](printer).
+This filament was the first type I originally brought, it was used to print the upgrade parts for [my Anet A8](printer).

 |                             Color                             | Hotend Temp                  | Bed Temp | Slicer Profile                                                                                                                                   | Purchased From                                           | Avg Cost | KGs Purchased | Notes |
 | :-----------------------------------------------------------: | ---------------------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------- | -------- | ------------- | ----- |